Copenhagen Street Party

 .
 It was an excellent few days and I will return.

 Finally on my way, I was wavering between Norway and Sweden, wanting to hit both, but unable to decide which would come first.
 It's really like getting a double scoop of icecream and not being able to decide which should be on the bottom.
 Yes people, this is the gravity of the decisions I've been forced to make.
 I decided that Norway was in and Sweden was out, at least for a matter of a couple of days.
 I thought that while I had the eurail pass, I'd go as far north as that night would take me.
 Trondheim, a magical little city snuggled up next to a fjord filled with those whimsical red jellies, previously mentioned, and migrating whales.
 I wasn't actually able to identify them, because they were so far out, but I could definitely see the small pod coming up for periodic gulps of air.
 It was very cool.
-It's the kind of town I could live in and
+It's the kind of town I could live in and it's a shame I only had the day to spend there,

 Train through Sweden to Oslo